authnull0/jt/docs/Authnull Overview/Login.md

 * The user navigates to a URL in a browser and enters the username.
 * The browser prompts for previously configured authorization gesture via a roaming authenticator(Phone or Yubikey) or an inbuilt authenticator(PIN, biometric, etc.);
 the user complies and provides the authorization gesture.
-* The website shows the message, "Login complete."
+* The website shows the alert, "Login complete" & redirects to the homepage.

 ## Logging in with Password